Morris De Morgan Arts & Crafts Pre-Raphaelite Victorian Medieval

 Pedanius Dioscorides (c.
 40-c.
 90), or Pedanius Dioscorides Anazarbus, was a Greek physician.
 He was from the small town of Anazarbus near Tarsus, a town renowned for the study of pharmacology at the time.
 Dioscorides worked as a surgeon with the army of Roman Emperor Nero, recording animals and sea creatures, as well as the existence and medicinal value of hundreds of plants, roots, seeds, herbs, and vines in southern Europe and northern Africa .
 About 70 A.D., he compiled that information into a five-volume work of medicinal herbs and attributes.
 Some time later, Dioscorides's herbal was first translated into Latin as De Materia Medica, which was in turn translated into Arabic as well as later Greek and Latin translations and then into Italian, German, Spanish, French, and English over the next 1500 years.

-I have made 12 tiles from the Vienna Dioscorides so far and will add more sets over time.
+I have a few sets of tiles from the Vienna Dioscorides so far and will add more sets over time.

 From top left: Asphodel, Panax Heraklios, Artemisia Absinthium or Wormwood (Absinthe), Drakontaia, Strychnos, Rose, Cyclamen, Grape Vine, Wooly Bramble, Water Hemlock (Wild Parsnip), Physallis (Chinese Lantern), Cannabis Sativa.